bird-house/ansible-wps-playbook/docs/source/deploy.rst

 .. note::

-    You can safely try the installation using Vagrant_ or Docker.
-See :ref:`testing`.
+    You can safely try the installation using Vagrant_.

 Prepare
 -------